Jason-Gew/Java_Modules/KafkaClient/Readme.md

                                                                        By Jason/GeW

-The Basic Kafka Client (Producer and Consumer) based on Kafka-Client V1.0.0.
+The Basic Kafka Client (Producer and Consumer) based on Apache Kafka-Client V1.0.0.

 Support independent thread for both producer and consumer, and utilize internal message queue for buffering passing data.